Autodesk Fusion with Netfabb | 2025, 2024 Features

 Predict hot spots and lack of fusion

-Apply multiscale modelling to predict regions of a build that get too hot or not hot enough during processing.
+Apply multiscale modeling to predict regions of a build that get too hot or not hot enough during processing.

 Compensate for distortion